United States Environmental Protection Agency: 2010s

-2020–2024
+2020s

+Biden presidency (2021–2025)

 President Joe Biden appointed Michael S. Regan to be administrator in 2021.
 Regan began serving on March 11, 2021.

+In January 2021 the White House announced its "Justice40" Initiative as part of its broader effort to improve equality in minority communities.
+The goal of the program was to ensure that 40 percent of the benefits from major federal investments go to communities that had been ignored.
+These investments include climate programs, clean energy projects, and efforts to reduce pollution.
+Justice40 changed the way federal agencies planned their programs and worked with each other.
+It guided how they identified disadvantaged communities and how they decided where money and support should go.
+For the EPA, this meant adjusting some of its grant programs and technical assistance, so they clearly supported the Justice40 goals and showed that the benefits were reaching the communities that needed them most.

 In October 2021 EPA announced its "PFAS Strategic Roadmap."
 PFASs are organofluorine chemical compounds referred to as "forever chemicals".
 The roadmap is a "whole-of-EPA" strategy and the agency will consider the full life cycle of PFAS, including preventing PFAS from entering the environment, holding polluters accountable, and remediation of contaminated sites.
 It also will include drinking water monitoring and risk assessment for PFOA and PFOS in biosolids (processed sewage sludge used as fertilizer).

 In December 2021 EPA issued new greenhouse gas standards for passenger cars and light trucks.
 The standards, which will reduce climate pollution and improve public health, became effective for the 2023 vehicle model year.

 In March 2022 the Biden administration allowed California to again set stricter auto emissions standards.

 In August 2022 the EPA was allotted a listed ~$53.216 billion in funding pursuant to the Inflation Reduction Act (IRA).
 The EPA listed 24 total initiatives, the most notable among them being greenhouse gas reduction and monitoring, a superfund petroleum tax, replacing current heavy-duty vehicles with zero-emission vehicles, and a methane incentive program.